 - End your day with a sunset dinner at one of the restaurants on Victoria’s waterfront.

 Of course, this is just a suggested itinerary, and there are plenty of other things to see and do in Victoria at different times of the year.
-If you are coming at a certain time of year, check out these seasonal activities: Things to do in Victoria in October, Things to do in Victoria in November, and Christmas in Victoria.

-Where to stay during your three days in Victoria
+Where to Stay During your Three days in Victoria

 You can also check out our list of the best hotels in Victoria.